Revetment: As coastal defence

-Flaws
+Potential unwanted outcomes

 Scouring

 Revetments function as wave breakers, working to dissipate forces from oncoming waters.
-Their gradual slope gives waves a surface to partially reflect off of.
+Their gradual slope gives waves a surface off which to partially reflect.
 Depending on the slope and material of a revetment, the force of the water it reflects can vary.
 Impermeable revetments are especially prone to harsh reflection forces.
 Steep revetments can also lead to more intense clashes with rough waters, becoming more of a seawall than a slope.
 This also can create an intense backwash that strips sediment from the foot of a revetment, exposing it to the elements.
 Frequent high-energy wave impacts coupled with this backwash can eventually lead to scouring.

 Scouring is the exposure and breakage of a part of a revetment, also known as toe scour when the breakage occurs at the foot of a structure, or overtopping scour when the breakage occurs due to overflowing water levels over the revetment's crest.

+Accelerated erosion

+Revetments are often designed to either slow, halt, or reverse the process of coastal erosion.
+However, in some scenarios, often caused by poor design or extreme external factors like hurricanes and aggressive storms, revetments can seriously affect the erosion processes of neighboring shorelines.
+Due to the revetment resisting longshore sediment transport, the structure may trigger updrift accretion and downdrift erosion.
+This means that the nearest updrift shoreline disconnected to the revetment will accumulate sediment.
+Since the revetment is preventing this sediment from being shifted downdrift, the shoreline beyond the end of the revetment will begin to erode excessively.

+Impact on coastal ecology

+Revetments can impact local wildlife in a number of ways.
+When it comes to vegetation, revetments will often seriously alter the makeup of nearby dunes and their plants.
+This effect is often unpredictable.
+In some cases, revetments have been credited with allowing plant species to evenly disperse and grow on and around their surface.
+In others, researchers cited revetments as a reason for stunted plant growth, and claimed they limited the spread of vegetation.

+Revetments also may impact local sea turtle behavior.
+Turtles are far less likely to nest on a beach with a seawall, revetment, or other large shoreline structure, especially when the structure prevents the turtle from accessing an upper section of the beach.
+This is because the structure would force the turtle to nest closer to the waterline, where there is higher risk for erosion and negative environmental impact.
+Additionally, the actual process of building a revetment would entirely disrupt a nesting season.
+Unmarked nests would be destroyed by heavy machinery, and turtles would not consider the construction zone beach for nesting for an extended period of time.